MC1163766 – (Updated) New policy setting to require explicit consent for recording and transcription in Teams 1:1 calls

 Opportunities**

-Enhanced User Training and Awareness
+Enhanced User Training Programs

 - references: https://learn.microsoft.com/microsoft-365/compliance/audit-log-activities?view=o365-worldwide, https://www.microsoft.com/en-us/microsoft-365/roadmap?filters=&searchterms=503295